microsoft/kernel-memory/dotnet/Service/README.md

 # ▶️ Start the service

-To run the Semantic Memory service:
+To run the Kernel Memory service:

 > ### On WSL / Linux / MacOS:
 >